1833 territorial division of Spain: Conflict with the Basque districts

 The new design arranged by Jorge de Burgos and government officials in Madrid opened a scenario of overt confrontation with the Basque territories and institutions, who kept a separate legal and institutional status, including taxation and customs with the Spanish heartland on the Ebro.
 Navarre was still a semi-autonomous kingdom with its own parliament and government—the Cortes and Diputación—while Álava, Gipuzkoa and Biscay (the Basque Provinces, known also as "Biscay" up to the Peninsular War), were also autonomous.
 News of the central government's decision overruling native institutions spread to the Basque districts, sparking uproar and anger.
 The new design thus notably paved the way to the outbreak of the First Carlist War.

-While Jorge de Burgos' design of provincial Spain suppressed enclaves, it did keep the ones located in Basque territories—Trucios in Biscay, and Treviño in Álava.
+While Jorge de Burgos' design of provincial Spain suppressed enclaves, it did keep the ones located in Basque territories—Valle de Villaverde in Biscay, and Treviño in Álava.
 According to the new arrangement, the Basque enclaves were to be attached to the closer Spanish province of Common Fiscal Regime.
 That meant they would be paying taxes to Madrid, not to the relevant Basque government (Álava, Biscay).
-Oñati was incorporated into Gipuzkoa—definitely in 1845.
+Oñate was incorporated into Guipuzcoa—definitely in 1845.
 Despite their close ties of cultural, linguistic, institutional, and legal nature (cf. fueros), it was decided to nominally regroup the above districts into two different "historic regions": Provincias Vascongadas and Navarra.